txappleseed/txappleseedmap/data/README.md

-The CSV files in the /processed/ directory are part of a legacy workflow and hopefully won't be needed any longer.
+The files DistrictDisparities2016.csv and TXdemo2016.csv in the /processed/ directory are currently in use in the Appleseed map but hopefully won't be needed any longer.
 We used a Python script ("../scripts/TXSchoolData.py") to convert files published by TEA, one year at a time, into the CSV files documented below.
-However, the CSVs later had to be converted to GeoJSON using Ruby scripts like "../scripts/altedu_script.rb".
-The new approach is to convert the TEA files directly to GeoJSON using the Jupyter notebook "../scripts/TEAtoJSON.ipynb".
+The CSVs later had to be converted to GeoJSON using Ruby scripts like "../scripts/altedu_script.rb" and they only covered one year each.
+See "../scripts/TEAtoCSVAllYears.ipynb" for documentation for a CSV that includes all years. "../scripts/TEAtoGeoJSON.ipynb" is about using the map's GeoJSON file to store the entirety of the data for all years, which might be impractical.

-Below is a description of the columns of the CSVs in the /processed/ directory.
+Below is a description of the columns of the old CSVs.

 ### Texas School District Demographics
-- `TXdemo2015.csv`
 - `TXdemo2016.csv`

 - `DISTRICT` - number identifier for each school district